Utah

 In the 2019 Legislative session, HB 307 was passed which requires online data access for non-residential customer to be provided under certain circumstances.

-The state offers incentives for high-efficiency vehicles, but has not otherwise pursued policies to encourage efficient transportation systems.
+The state offers incentives for high-efficiency vehicles, and legislation to integrate land use-transportation coordination, but has not otherwise pursued policies to encourage efficient transportation systems.

 VMT Targets: No policy in place or proposed.